bookia20/devday18/README.md

 # DevDay Lab: Serverless ETL and Data Discovery using AWS Glue and Amazon Athena

 In this Lab we are trying to find out how much New Yorkers tip their taxi drivers using the [NYC taxi Data Set](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).
-The data set has CSV files for the past 8 years and for three different types.
+The data set includes CSV files of the past 8 years and for three different cab types.
 For this lab we focus on Yellow and Green cabs data for the last quarter of 2017.

 * [Create an IAM Role](#create-an-iam-role)